An Overview of Faroese literature

 Faroese crime fiction appeared in the 1980s and is mainly a male-dominated genre, with Jógvan Isaksen (b.
 1950) behind by far the most publications.
 His exuberantly told detective stories depict crimes stemming from mainly international and (only occasionally) local origins.
 In recent years, Faroese literature has been enriched with migrants' descriptions of their existence in the Faroe Islands.
 The poetry collections Whisper of Butterfly Wings (FAROESE TITLE OR LANGUAGE SHE WROTE IN, 2020) by Kalpana Vijayavarathan and Ophav (Origin from 1996) by Ole Wich show how it only takes a few publications for a new trend in Faroese literature to emerge.

 Formal modernism continues to characterize Faroese poetry.
-In terms of content, it has become less experimental with language and, on the other hand, more personal.
+In terms of content, it has become less critical of language and, on the other hand, more personal.
 Lív Maria Róadóttir Jäger's (b.
 1981) 2020 poetry collection Eg skrivi á vátt pappír (I’m writing on wet paper) deals with the poetic method based on the poet's own upbringing.
 Completely unique is the multi-disciplinary artist Trygvi Danielsen (b.
 1991), who formally and aesthetically explores new, often humorous paths, lyrically as well as in prose, music and performance.

 Further reading: